ElektraInitiative/libelektra/doc/decisions/0a_delayed/global_validation.md

 ## Problem

-Links and validation constraints might point to keys not loaded with the respective `kdbGet`.
+Links (`fallback` and `override`) and validation constraints might point to keys not loaded with the respective `kdbGet`.

 ## Constraints

 - no workaround such as `kdb get -a`

 ## Assumptions

+- it is too expensive to always load all keys
+  (as some backends are not cacheable)

 ## Considered Alternatives